 Grace and mercy are two words that are very often used in the Bible so they are very important words to understand.
+The meaning of both words overlaps, but there are some subtle differences.
 A quick summary is: grace is getting what you don’t deserve and mercy is not getting what you deserve.

 For us, as Christians, we are saved from the punishment of our sin, by God’s grace.
 Ephesians 2:8-9 says: “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.”
 Another way of easily remembering where grace stands for is: GRACE – God’s Riches At Christ’s Expense.